 The AR media rendering negotiation between the AR-MTSI client in terminal and the AR AS shall determine the split-rendering configuration which exchanged via the data channel of rendering negotiation.
 The split-rendering configuration shall be in JSON format as specified in clause 8.4.2 of TS 26.565 [6].

-Editor’s Note: We need to consider to specify a minimum set of network rendering configuration for AR communication refer to TS 26.565.

 End of Seventh CHANGE

 Eighth CHANGE